Clock Angle Calculator

 This clock angle calculator makes a few assumptions to keep the math clear and consistent:

-These assumptions match the way the "angle between clock hands" problem is usually defined in textbooks, competitions, and interview questions.
-They also keep the calculator focused on the geometric relationship between the hour and minute hands.
+These assumptions match the way the angle-between-clock-hands problem is usually defined in textbooks, competitions, and interview questions.
+They also keep the calculator focused on the geometric relationship between the hour and minute hands rather than on the engineering details of a physical timepiece.

 Further observations